rcoh/rcoh-dot-me-v2/content/posts/things-learned-first-thousand-lines-of-rust.md

   | pct90(response_ms) by status_code
 ```

- For this use case, a streaming, approximate percentile implementation is key so you don't leak memory.
+ For angle-grinder, a streaming & constant memory implementation of percentile is required to avoid leaking memory.
 Googling `Rust percentile` gives you a few options, but none of them are great.[^3] I actually ended up finding a much better crate [quantiles](https://crates.io/crates/quantiles) when I searched for [CKMS](http://ieeexplore.ieee.org/document/1410103/?tp=&arnumber=1410103&url=http:%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D1410103), a popular streaming percentile algorithm.
 But if I had just [searched crates.io](https://crates.io/search?q=percentile), I would have found it right away.

 ### Macro errors are the worst.
-Angle grinder is essentially an extremely simple functional programming language wrapped in pretty CLI App.
+Angle grinder is essentially an extremely simple functional programming language wrapped in a pretty CLI app.
 So, naturally, it needs to parse the aforementioned programing language.
 Being familiar with parser-combinator style parsing from Scala, I decided to use [Nom](https://github.com/geal/nom), a similar library for Rust.
 Nom is based on macros.
 This is great when it allows you to write a lot less code.
 But it's less nice when you forget an `>` and get an error like:
 ```rust
 error: no rules expected the token `i1`
   --> src/lang.rs:95:1